moarwick/react-super-styled/README.md

 ### Responsive
-Nearly all *RSS* components accept a `style` prop, with responsive support.
+Nearly all *RSS* components accept a `styles` prop, with responsive support.
 Styles can be passed in as a basic string of CSS, e.g. `"color: red; font-size: 2rem"` or an array of CSS interpolations from Styled Components' `css` helper.
 To specify styles per breakpoint, pass in an object with any of the following supported breakpoint keys:

 ```{ xs: '...', sm: '...', md: '...', lg: '...', xl: '...' }```